 C-diff spores can survive outside the human body for an extended period and can be spread via contact with contaminated surfaces.

-The Queen’s Health System reports out all identified C-diff to the Centers for Disease Control and Prevention (CDC) National Healthcare Safety Network (NHSN).
+The Queen’s Health Systems reports out all identified C-diff to the Centers for Disease Control and Prevention (CDC) National Healthcare Safety Network (NHSN).
 A standardized infection ratio (SIR) is calculated by NHSN, which is a risk-adjusted summary measure that compares the observed number of infections to the predicted number of infections during a selected time period.
 The measure takes into account risk factors that may impact the number of infections at a facility, including facility size, the types of patients treated and kinds of procedures performed.

 SIRs below one indicate that the observed number of infections during the measured period was lower than would be expected, while values above one indicate that the observed number of infections was higher than expected.